CN: Bullying, suicide, gender and sexuality antagonsims

 These impacts provide some context for understanding the horrible reality in our LGBTQIA+ communities’ experience of suicide.
 According to statistics collected by the Trevor Project, LGBTQ youth are four times as likely to attempt suicide as straight youth, and those from “highly rejecting families” are 8.4 times as likely to make an attempt as those from families that accept them.
 And each time an LGBTQ person experiences “physical or verbal harassment or abuse,” the chances of self-harm increase “2.5 times on average.”
 Transgender folk are especially vulnerable, and 40% of transgender adults have attempted suicide. (http://www.thetrevorproject.org/pages/facts-about-suicide )

 When you consider how committed U.S. religious institutions have been to demonizing, dehumanizing, and shaming us, it is an inescapable conclusion that these institutions are directly contributing to our terrible suffering (https://www.reuters.com/article/us-health-lgbq-religion-suicide/religious-faith-linked-to-suicidal-behavior-in-lgbq-adults-idUSKBN1HK2MA ).
 These teachings are, as one of my friends has put it, “a Sunday School lesson with a casualty count.”
 So let me repeat myself: the bigotry that trans-, homo-, and bi- antagonistic folk justify under the guise of religious freedom has real world consequences.
-These teachings are abusive and directly connected to the harm LGBTQIA+ folk endure spiritually, mentally, emotionally, and, more times than people are usually comfortable talking about, physically and sexually.
+And it is connected to the harm LGBTQIA+ folk endure spiritually, mentally, emotionally, and, more times than people are usually comfortable talking about, physically and sexually.

 My stories, your stories, and these statistics all reveal how dangerous this world can be for us, with Queer and Trans People of Color most at risk.
 But these stories don’t define us, and we live our lives as a witness to what a difference qualities like hospitality, affirmation, kindness, and celebration can make in allowing us to thrive as human beings.
 When I left my childhood denomination’s toxic soup of racism, sexism, and sexuality and gender antagonisms, behind me, it became a lot simpler to be an ethical, moral, compassionate person.
 And when I stumbled upon communities who purposely welcomed and affirmed me, it brought healing I never expected to receive.